Loudersilence/Siddhant-Nair-BlueStamp-Robot-Portfolio/index.md

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="560" src="https://www.youtube.com/embed/9bqB15PK2Zs?list=PLe-u_DjFx7eticgHvdNBMS-CTTohSGwUM" title="Siddhant N  First Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- The project I have chosen is the 3 joint robot arm which uses a total of 4 servos.
+The project I have chosen is the 3 joint robot arm which uses a total of 4 servos.
 The arm can pick up and drop small lightweight objects.
 The arm can move objects from one place to another using the servo which rotates the bottom platform with the help of a large bearing- So far I have made the base model of the robotic arm which is controlled using two joysticks connected to an Arduino Nano that instructs the servos on the arm as per the input from the joysticks.

+<iframe width="660" height="560" src="https://www.youtube.com/embed/9bqB15PK2Zs?list=PLe-u_DjFx7eticgHvdNBMS-CTTohSGwUM" title="Siddhant N  First Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Challenges
 - The flimsy base piece broke.
 I tried to use superglue but that was not effective since the base piece holds the weight of the whole arm.
 The peice was replaced instead.
 - <img src="images/broken base piece.jpg" alt="Broken Base piece" width="300" />
-- One of the servos stopped functioning because it was burnt out
+- One of the servos stopped functioning because it was burnt out.
+It was later replaced.
 - The big bearing for the platform was too rough for the small MG90s servo to push around.
 I fixed this issue by using basic bicycle chain lubricant which worked perfectly and made the bearing smooth enough for the servo to move the arm around.
 ## Further improvements
 - For the claw to pick up a variety of differently shaped items, I plan on adding another servo to the arm that rotates the claw so it can better position itself to pick up different items.